eigerco/polka-storage/docs/src/architecture.md

 The storage provider interacts with the collator through the defined extrinsics, first registering themselves in the network, registering deals and eventually submitting proofs for validation.

-Proof validation is done on the collator, inside the WASM runtime through the Storage Provider Pallet.
+Proof validation is done on the collator, inside the WASM runtime;
+this is triggered by the Storage Provider Pallet and handled by the Proofs Pallet.

 ## Storage Provider Overview